tcbeatie/role_finder/README.md

 **An intelligent, AI-powered job monitoring system that discovers, evaluates, and delivers personalized job opportunities via daily digest.**

+## Who This Project Is For

+This repository is intended for **developers and technical users** who want to run and self-host their own job-tracking solution using RoleFinder.

+**If you'd rather not manage the technical setup and ongoing maintenance**, see the [Managed Service Option](#managed-service-option) below for a fully hosted solution.

+---

 RoleFinder is a production-grade automation system built on n8n that monitors target companies for relevant job postings, evaluates each position using AI against your specific criteria, and delivers a professional daily email digest sorted by match quality.
 Designed by a senior technical product manager for use by anyone, it surfaces high-signal opportunities with minimal noise through intelligent filtering and multi-dimensional scoring.

 ---